 - Naturally gluten-free, paleo, and is Whole30 approved.

-- Homemade pesto is cheaper than store-bought grocery store brands.
+- Homemade pesto is cheaper than store-bought pesto.

-- Uses walnuts - much less expensive than using pine nuts.
+- Versatile sauce that uses walnuts - much less expensive than pine nuts.

 - Quick to make in just 5 minutes.